Google Search Console

 02

 When you ask LDOO a question, it does not go to a single AI model that produces an answer in one pass.
-It moves through a five-step pipeline - an assembly line where each station does one thing well, and the output of each becomes the input for the next.
+It moves through a six-step pipeline — plan, fetch, investigate, interpret, verify, enrich — where each station does one thing well and the output of each becomes the input for the next.

 Answer pipeline - full sequence